easystats/performance/papers/JOSE/paper.md

   The *{performance}* package from the *easystats* ecosystem makes it easy to diagnose outliers in R and according to current best practices thanks to the `check_outiers()` function.
-abstract: |
-  Beyond the challenge of keeping up-to-date with current best practices regarding the diagnosis and treatment of outliers, an additional difficulty arises concerning the mathematical implementation of the recommended methods.
-  In this paper, we provide an overview of current recommendations and best practices and demonstrate how they can easily and conveniently be implemented in the R statistical computing software, using the *{performance}* package of the *easystats* ecosystem.
-We cover univariate, multivariate, and model-based statistical outlier detection methods, their recommended threshold, standard output, and plotting methods.
-We conclude with recommendations on the handling of outliers: the different theoretical types of outliers, whether to exclude or winsorize them, and the importance of
-    transparency.
 keywords: |
   univariate outliers; multivariate outliers; robust detection methods; R; easystats
 acknowledgement: |